December 15, 2021 1600-1900 CET

 EUBS Webinar on COVID-19 – March 10, 2021

 The COVID-19 pandemic has profoundly changed the way we practice diving and how we apply hyperbaric oxygen therapy.
 One year after the start of the pandemic, it is time to examine the effects of SARS-CoV2 on our daily practice and how hyperbaric oxygen therapy may even help treat COVID-19 patients.

-This EUBS Webinar provides a comprehensive overview of the most relevant developments in the last year!
+Attended by over 600 participants from the whole world, this EUBS Webinar provided a comprehensive overview of the most relevant developments in the first year of the pandemic !